earezza/Genomics-Pipelines/Process-NGS-RawReads/README.md

 If blacklisted regions wish to be removed in bamCoverage, you can find these files <a href="https://github.com/Boyle-Lab/Blacklist">here.</a>
 ___
 ## Usage
-<strong>Be sure to edit file paths in ngs_processing_pipeline.py for -PicardLoc, -SEACRLoc, -genome_index etc...</strong>
 File name convention to run properly should follow hyphens "-" only between words and an underscore "_" before R1/R2 in filenames.

 &emsp;e.g.: